International Citizens Insurance Logo

 Healthcare in the United States typically revolves around prescription medication and surgical procedures.
 This practice is known as conventional medicine or traditional medicine and uses treatments like prescriptions, surgery, or other medical interventions to treat diseases.
 Conventional medicine seeks to treat a person’s symptoms and not necessarily the cause of a disease or illness.

 Presently, however, many developed countries, including the United States, have started to shift toward implementing more preventative care in traditional medical practice.
-Preventative care has long been a staple in alternative medicine.
+Preventive care has long been a staple in alternative medicine.

 What is Alternative Medicine?